botpress/documentation-v12/docs/conversation-studio/tutorials/ui-path.md

 You must enable the `uipath` module to get started.
 See here to learn how to enable Botpress modules.

-## Starting UiPath jobs from Botpress
+## Starting UiPath Jobs From Botpress

 You can start UiPath jobs from Botpress by leveraging the Botpress SDK and the `Axios library.